Skip to content

 This is given as a liquid at home.
 It is taken daily after a meal, at approximately the same time each day.
 It is given by mouth (orally) or feeding tube, using the syringe that comes with it.
 It is provided in a bottle in a box that must be kept in the fridge.
 It comes with instructions about how long it is safe to keep it out of a fridge and what is the allowed maximum temperature.

-In all cases you would have regular contact with your clinical team to check how your child is reacting to their treatment.
+You would have regular contact with your child’s clinical team, whatever treatment is agreed.
+They will check how your child is reacting.

 All three treatments reach the motor neurons to treat SMA.